EU likely to reject France's 2015 budget, ask for tighter one

 "BIG POLITICAL PICTURE"

-Germany, one of the strongest advocates of budget discipline in the euro zone, has been reticent in criticizing France since the announcement that Paris would not honor its commitments.
+Germany, one of the strongest advocates of budget discipline in the euro zone, has been reticent in criticising France since the announcement that Paris would not honour its commitments.

-"It's about the big political picture in France, in the end.
+"Its about the big political picture in France, in the end.
 That's why Germany is so reticent.
-In Berlin they already have a strong picture where Marine Le Pen is the next French president," the euro zone official said, referring to the leader of the extreme-right National Front who leads the field in some polls before the 2017 presidential election.
+In Berlin they already have a strong picture where Marine Le Pen is the next French president," the euro zone official said, referring to the leader of the extreme-right National Front, who leads the field in some polls ahead of the 2017 presidential election.

 France was supposed to have brought its budget deficit below the EU ceiling of 3 percent of GDP last year, but in June 2013 EU finance ministers gave it a two-year extension, until 2015, because of a recession in the euro zone.